 Laurie Lauletta-Boshart is a contributing writer and editor for consumer publications, Fortune 500 companies, small business and higher education.
-She has written for Dwell, ESPN, Wall Street Journal, SI.com (Sports Illustrated) and others.
+She has written for Dwell, ESPN, The Wall Street Journal, SI.com (Sports Illustrated), Modern in Denver and others.
 On Twitter @laurieboshart or www.wordplaycommunications.com.

 During the economic recession and its aftermath, some restaurants and sweet shops in the region were hit hard by the rising cost of ingredients and cost-conscious customers, and forced to shutter their doors or scale back on business.

 With the increase in female representation across the homebuilding and homebuying spectrums, the building and real estate industries have an opportunity to target this growing market, which could shift the way homes are designed, built and sold.

 Foster youth who live in congregate care settings (like group homes) are more likely than those who live with families to suffer a variety of negative outcomes, including low education levels, mental illness and involvement with the justice system.
 Placing foster youth in a stable and caring home is paramount, but finding the best way to do that has proved challenging.

 Deer Creek Farm, a retail boutique in Rocklin that offers unique gifts, home decor and a working garden, is not your typical shop.
 The shop employs aged-out foster youth (18 and older) and at-risk teens as part of a mentoring program with Compassion Planet, a Rocklin-based nonprofit organization that works to bring stability into the lives of young people by equipping them for future success.